Bucharest: Administration

-Each sector is governed by a local mayor, as follows: Sector 1 – Clotilde Armand (USR, since 2020), Sector 2 – Radu Mihaiu (USR, since 2020), Sector 3 – Robert Negoiță (PRO B, since 2012), Sector 4 – Daniel Băluță (PSD, since 2016), Sector 5 – Vlad Popescu Piedone (former mayor Cristian Popescu Piedone's son) (PUSL, since 2024), Sector 6 – Ciprian Ciucu (PNL, since 2020).
+Each sector is governed by a local mayor, as follows: Sector 1 – George Tuță (PNL, since 2024), Sector 2 – Rareș Hopincă (PSD, since 2024), Sector 3 – Robert Negoiță (PRO B, since 2012), Sector 4 – Daniel Băluță (PSD, since 2016), Sector 5 – Vlad Popescu Piedone (former mayor Cristian Popescu Piedone's son) (PUSL, since 2024), Sector 6 – Paul Moldovan (PNL, acting since 2025).

 Like all other local councils in Romania, the Bucharest sectoral councils, the capital's general council, and the mayors are elected every four years by the population.
 Additionally, Bucharest has a prefect, who is appointed by Romania's national government.
 The prefect is not allowed to be a member of a political party and his role is to represent the national government at the municipal level.
 The prefect is acting as a liaison official facilitating the implementation of national development plans and governing programs at local level.
 The prefect of Bucharest (as of 2024) is Mihai Mugur Toader.